-In the present §1, we review the theory of mono-theta environments developed in [EtTh] and give a "multiradial" interpretation of this theory which will be of substantial importance in the present series of papers.
-Roughly speaking, in the language of [AbsTopIII], §I3, this interpretation consists of the computation of which portion of the various objects constructed from the "arithmetic holomorphic structures" of various $\Theta$ -Hodge theaters may be glued together, in a consistent fashion, via a "mono-analytic" [i.e., "arithmetic real analytic"] core.
+In the present §1, we review the theory of mono-theta environments developed in [EtTh] and give a "multiradial" interpretation of this theory, which will be of substantial importance in the present series of papers.
+Roughly speaking, in the language of [AbsTopIII], §I3, this interpretation consists of the computation of which portion of the various objects constructed from the "arithmetic holomorphic structures" of various $\Theta^{\pm ell}$ NF-Hodge theaters may be glued together, in a fashion consistent with the constructions of the objects of interest, via a "mono-analytic" [i.e., "arithmetic real analytic"] core.
 Put another way, this computation may be thought of as the computation of what one arithmetic holomorphic structure looks like from the point of view of a distinct arithmetic holomorphic structure that is only related to the original arithmetic holomorphic structure via the mono-analytic core.